What is ankle dislocation?

 Your doctor may use special plates and screws to keep the bones in place.
 This is

 called internal fixation.
-He or she may also fix tears to your ligaments.
+They may also fix tears to your ligaments.

 After your leg has healed a bit, your doctor may give you a removable brace or splint.